 The code is carefully written to be compatible with a wide variety of web hosting environments, ranging from virtual hosting and VPS to dedicated servers and Amazon AWS.
 Both Windows and Unix-like operating systems are supported, to the extent supported by PHP.
-PHP 7 is highly recommended, PHP 5 is also supported.
+PHP 5.4 or higher is required!

 Do not use Namecheap shared hosting!
 Please see the Best Practices chapter for details.

 Common Adspect workflow for affiliate marketing campaigns consists of the following steps: